Yan-Hauw/implementing-malloc-and-free-in-c-for-a-dynamic-memory-allocator-for-c-programs/README.md

 This was a school project in which I wrote my own version of the malloc and free routines of a dynamic memory allocator for C programs.

-See section titled **Code in mm.c :** for how the allocator implementation was improved from the starter code that was provided by the school instructor at the start of the project.
+See section titled **Code in mm.c :** for explanation of how the allocator implementation was improved from the starter code that was provided by the school instructor at the start of the project.

 <br/>